Maroon-spot Cape-moth

 We have been surprised to discover so many Geomotrids with horns on their faces; which can be diagnostic.
 This one looked like it had a horn but on closer inspection looks like scales associated with the palps; we can't be sure as we are looking at things so small they are on the limits of our camera resolution.

-One female found in April (which may be significant as the MoV records indicate January).
+Photograped 1 female in Apr (which may be significant as the MoV records indicate January).
 Also MoV indicates NSW, Vic & Tas distribution (wet regions), so perhaps we have this wrong?

 This species is an Australian Native Species, not listed in the SA Murray Mallee Survey of 2010.